timelsass/theme-sniffer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Theme Sniffer will help you analyze your theme code, to ensure compatibility with the latest WordPress coding standards.
+Theme Sniffer will help you analyze your theme code, ensuring the PHP and WordPress coding standards compatibility.

 == Description ==

-Theme Sniffer is a plugin utilizing custom sniffs for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) that statically analyzes your theme and ensures that it adheres to WordPress coding conventions.
+Theme Sniffer is a plugin utilizing custom sniffs for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) that statically analyzes your theme and ensures that it adheres to WordPress coding conventions, as well as checking your code against PHP version compatibility.

 == Installation ==